WEHIGenomicsRnD/celseq-sample-sheet-generator/README.md

 ## How to Run

 1. Ensure you have Python and Flask installed on your machine.
-2. Run the `app.py` script to start the Flask application.
+2. Run `python application.py` script to start the Flask application.
 3. Navigate to the application in your web browser to upload and process FCS files.

 ## Features